Hydrology-IFH/roger/examples/plot_scale/freiburg/README.md

 - `figures/`: contains figures
 - `output/`: contains the simulations of RoGeR
-- `simulation.csv`: contains the time series of the variables simulated by RoGeR (precip: precipitation in mm/day; irrig: irrigation in mm/day; canopy_cover: crop canopy cover in -; z_root: crop root depth in mm; theta_rz: soil water content of the upper soil layer in -; transp: transpiration in mm/day; perc: percolation in mm/day; irrigation_demand: soil water deficit in mm; lu_id: land use identifier or RoGeR; crop_type: name of the crop)
+- `simulation.csv`: contains the time series of the variables simulated by RoGeR (precip: precipitation in mm/day; irrig: irrigation in mm/day; canopy_cover: crop canopy cover in -; z_root: crop root depth in mm; theta_rz: soil water content of the upper soil layer in -; theta_irrig: irrigation threshold of soil water content of the upper soil layer in -; theta_fc: soil water content at field capacity in -; transp: transpiration in mm/day; perc: percolation in mm/day; irrigation_demand: soil water deficit in mm; root_ventilation: available soil air for root ventilation in %; lu_id: land use identifier or RoGeR; crop_type: name of the crop)
 - `input/`: contains meteorological data (`PREC.txt`, `PET.txt`, `TA.txt`) of the DWD station Freiburg and the defined crop rotations (`crop_rotation_scenarios/`) from 2000 to 2024
 - `crop_water_stress.csv`: contains fraction of usable field capacity when crop water stress starts.
 IMPORTANT: Do not modify the file.
 - `parameters.csv`: contains the soil hydraulic parameters of RoGeR for three different soil types (z_soil: soil depth in mm; dmpv: density of vertical macropores in 1/$m^2$; lmpv: length of vertical macropores in mm; theta_ac: air capacity in -; theta_ufc: usable field capacity in -; theta_pwp: permanent wilting point in -; ks: saturated hydraulic conductivity in mm/h; kf: hydraulic conductivity of bedrock in mm/h; soil_fertility: soil fertility; clay: clay content in -)